geneontology/devops-documentation/README.graphstore.md

 Replace `YYYY-MM-DD` appropriately.

 #### For production
+This creates Terraform instructions with name "graphstore-production-YYYY-MM-DD".
+Note, the label for the instructions and the instance are the same

 ```
 go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml
 ```

 #### For "internal"
+This creates Terraform instructions with name "graphstore-internal-YYYY-MM-DD".
+Note, the label for the instructions and the instance are the same
 ```
 go-deploy --workspace internal-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml
 ```